About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

-The Seed Grant is geared toward new or small-scale organizations, participants of the Thrive Africa Accelerator, one-time small-scale projects, or individuals without nonprofit status.
+The Seed Grant is geared toward new or small-scale organizations, participants of the Thrive Africa Accelerator, one-time projects, conference sponsorships, or individuals without nonprofit status.
 We are currently only granting applicants outside USA.
 Please see other grant opportunities here.

 Deadlines are 11:59 pm GMT on: